jewelsofthought/neshama/site/posts/judaica/modeh_ani.md

 It is a lovely prayer, and a lovely reminder.

-_“Returning **my soul** within **me**”_ is also an expression of the Triune nature of our conscious existence.
+_"Returning **my soul** within **me**"_ is also an expression of the Triune nature of our conscious existence.

-However it arouses certain questions in my mind for it seems to me that _“returning **my soul** within **me**”_ is an expression of the [Trinity](/posts/qkab/trinity).
-Going slower and in more detail, it is read as **You**, God, return **“my soul”** to **“me”**, meaning within my 'body'.
+However it arouses certain questions in my mind for it seems to me that _"returning **my soul** within **me**"_ is an expression of the [Trinity](/posts/qkab/trinity).
+Going slower and in more detail, it is read as **You**, God, return **"my soul"** to **"me"**, meaning within my 'body'.
 The body referred to here is not really mine, but was provided to me by G-d.

-Who is the “I”, that possesses a soul that needs to be “returned” to a body?
+Who is the "I", that possesses a soul that needs to be "returned" to a body?

 What we seem to have is the expression of the Divine (King) who returns a soul to a body.
-Here is Spirit, Soul and Body, and an additional fourth element, the **“me”** in the **“my soul”**.
-For the “I” that is referred to here is not “**You**, God”, neither am I the soul, nor the body that is praying.
+Here is Spirit, Soul and Body, and an additional fourth element, the **"me"** in the **"my soul"**.
+For the "I" that is referred to here is not "**You**, God", neither am I the soul, nor the body that is praying.
 Although I am all of that too.
 The only conclusion that I come to here, is the I am the soul that is the impetus here.

 This is my response:

 > "I am of the angels, descended from the realm of the Elohim."

-The **“You”** are the angels, from the realm of Elohim.
-The soul that is returned is of the angelic realm, know as the _Ruach_ &mdash; the I that “I am”, the “identification” of the soul as the beginning of the mystery.
+The **"You"** are the angels, from the realm of Elohim.
+The soul that is returned is of the angelic realm, know as the _Ruach_ &mdash; the I that "I am", the "identification" of the soul as the beginning of the mystery.
 My journey is from the bondage of the manifested soul, _Nefesh_, contained in and by my physical being, to the alpha of me.
 The one who stands at the gate.
 Often referred to as the "upper soul", it refers to the one that is connected to the Infinite Oneness, _Neshamah_ &mdash; the first emergence from the luminous oneness that is the source of creation &mdash; which is experienced through the portal of the mystery of _Ruach_.

-_B”shem_.
+_B"shem_.

 <div class="poem">